Skip to content

 Collateral

-When the final concept is approved, internal and external collaterals should be produced.
-Collateral such as flyers, landing pages, PPT decks and bannesr.
-These are used to explain and promote the incentive to the participants.
+When the final concept is approved, internal and external promotional collateral should be produced.
+Collateral such as flyers, landing pages, PPT decks and banners.
+These are used to explain and promote the incentive to the participants and encourage them to take part.

 Programme Execution and Management